databricks/databricks-cli/README.rst

 This repository includes the code for the command line interface to Databricks APIs.
-Currently, the only APIs implemented are for DBFS.
+Currently, the only APIs implemented are for DBFS and Workspace.
 **PLEASE NOTE**, this CLI is under active development and is released as an experimental client.
 This means that interfaces are subject to being changed and that